Chapter 10. Configuring authentication with a certificate stored on the desktop of an IdM client

 10.5.
 Authenticating to the Identity Management Web UI with a Certificate as an Identity Management User

-This procedure describes authenticating as a user to the Identity Management (IdM) web UI using a certificate stored on the desktop of an Identity Management client.
+Follow this procedure to authenticate as a user to the Identity Management (IdM) web UI using a certificate stored on the desktop of an Identity Management client.

 In the browser, navigate to the Identity Management web UI at, for example,